starfishmod/jquery-oembed-all/README.md

 * tal.ki - Uses a script embed - may not work
 * Amazon - Wants a key to do lookups
 * iFixit - Uses a script embed - may not work
-* vis.ly - Uses different URL to it's embed link - may not work
 * twitter - JSONP available
 * Rotten Tomatoes - JSONP available
 * last.fm - JSONP Available - requires API Key